Online Criminal Justice Degrees in North Carolina: Comparing Schools

 Although criminal justice and criminology are closely related, they are not the same discipline.
 Criminal justice focuses on the processes related to justice and law, such as police procedure, forensic science techniques, and how a case travels through the court system.
 Criminology focuses on the nature of crime, including the causes of criminal behavior, the psychological issues that influence offenders, and the impact crime can have on its victims.

-Pay & Employment Outlook for Criminal Justice Graduates in North Carolina
+Pay & Employment Outlook for Criminal Justice Graduates in NC

 Area | Occupation | 10th Percentile | 90th Percentile | Median |